Parag Sapre

 The Approach

-• Customer onboarding journeys were designed to surface hesitation points
+• Customer acquisition and onboarding journeys

-02. Functional MVP as a Readiness Tool
+02. Designing the MVP as a Business Simulation

-A detailed, code‑ready functional prototype was developed to capture:
+A code-ready prototype was developed to model:

 • End-to-end customer journeys